nshkrdotcom/jsv/guides/schemas/cast-functions.md

 ```

 It will also define the `to_uppercase/0` function that returns the cast
-information to include in a schema:
+information to include in a schema.
+As you can see, the default tag of a cast is
+the function name, as string.

 ```elixir
 MyApp.Schemas.Cast.to_uppercase()